KangasKaarlo/Commandprompt-Lotto/README.md

 ## Usage
 The program first asks player for their lotto numbers one by one.
 After that it calculates how long it took to win the game

-If the jackpot was not achieved within the set lifetime (by default it's the average lifetime for a Finnish woman, 85.) the game resets and start running again with the same numbers player gave earlier.
+If the jackpot was not achieved within the set lifetime (by default it's the average lifetime for a Finnish woman, 85 years.) the game resets and starts running again with the same numbers player gave earlier.
 The program stops when the jackpot is achieved within the lifetime.
-Beware that this can take some time, my worst run took 3hours and countless lifetimes, maybe gambling is not a good idea after all...
+Beware that this can take some time, my worst run took 3 hours and countless lifetimes, maybe gambling is not a good idea after all...

 ## Settings
 There are a few variables at the start of the main.java file that act as settings for the program